shvchk/padavan-builder-workflow/README.md

   Build config template can be found in the [firmware repository](https://gitlab.com/hadzhioglu/padavan-ng/-/tree/master/trunk/configs/templates)

-- Run build process: Actions → Build firmware → Run workflow
+- Run the build process: Actions → Build firmware → Run workflow

   ![run workflow](misc/run-workflow.webp)

-  Build process will be shown on the same page (if it doesn't show, just refresh page).
+  The build process will appear on the same page (if it doesn't appear, just refresh the page).
 You can get process details by clicking on it.

-  Depending on build config, build process usually takes from 10 to 60 minutes.
+  Depending on the build config, build process usually takes from 10 to 60 minutes.

-- While process is in progress, its status indicator would be gold-ish circle
+- While the process is in progress, its status indicator would be gold-ish circle

   ![workflow status progress](misc/workflow-status-in-progress.webp)